silx-kit/silx/README.rst

 - Fedora 23 rpm packages are provided by Max IV at http://pubrepo.maxiv.lu.se/rpm/fc23/x86_64/
 - Arch Linux (AUR) packages are also available: https://aur.archlinux.org/packages/python-silx

-Beside this, we provide a certain number of wheels (pre-compiled binariy packages) to be installed onto a pre-existing Python installation:
+Beside this, we provide a certain number of wheels (pre-compiled binary packages) to be installed onto a pre-existing Python installation:

 - On Windows, binary wheels are available for Python 2.7, 3.5 and 3.6.
 - On MacOS, binary wheels are available for Python 2.7, 3.4, 3.5 and 3.6.
-- On Linux, manylinux1 binariy wheels are available for Python 2.7, 3.4, 3.5 and 3.6.
+- On Linux, manylinux1 binary wheels are available for Python 2.7, 3.4, 3.5 and 3.6.

 Those builds are made from "up-date" systems at the time of the release, i.e. they use the latest stable version of numpy (and cython).